juju/charm-championship/README.md

 ## To access

-`juju status` can be a little hard to read when there's a lot of services,  so I wrote a little shell script to find and display the hostname/urls needed to access the various dasbhoards.
-It is a little primitive and may not parse correctly until all services are up.
+`juju status` can be a little hard to read when there's a lot of services,  so I wrote a shell script to find and display the hostname/urls needed to access the various dasbhoards.
+It is a fairly primitive and may not parse correctly until all services are up.

 If you're using a decent terminal you should even be able to click on the resultant URLs.